 Only Novo Nordisk specifically refers to the <IR>-framework.
 42% of the organizations declare compliance with the UN Global Compact, but only 27% have officially joined the initiative.
 The remaining 15% describe the guidelines as the inspiration for their reports.
 15% of the reports mention the GRI guidelines, but only 6% report accordingly.
 Organizations tend to see these standards and guidelines as complements, since there is a 28% overlap (Figure 7): of the 57 (45%) organizations that mention these standards, 16 (13%) mention both.
 Split into the groups, all integrated thinking reports relate to one (48%) or more (52%) standards.
-52% of the enhanced content reports.
+52% of the enhanced content reports do not relate to any standard.
+Neither do 97% of the traditional reports.
 This supports the conjecture that adhering to standards and guidelines is related with higher <IR>-scores (Beck et al., 2017).